SchwarzIT/onyx/apps/docs/src/basics/density.md

 ## Cozy

 Designed for users who appreciate a more spacious and visually relaxed interface, cozy density introduces plenty of whitespace between and inside elements.
-This level of density enhances readability and provides visually appealing experiance, suitable for users who prioritize on a more leisure interaction.
+This level of density enhances readability and provides visually appealing experience, suitable for users who prioritize on a more leisure interaction.

 ## Properties